 - Bug report shortcut.
 This would add a Bug report shortcut in the power menu (power options) below the side key settings.

 - Select mock location apps.
-You can spoof the GPSD location of Galaxy S20.
+You can spoof the GPS location of the Galaxy S20.
 Please note, you need to download a GPS spoofing app to manually set your location.
+This does not affect the location services on Galaxy S20.

 - Force full GNSS measurements.
 Track all GNSS (Global Navigation Satellite System) constellations and frequencies with no duty cycling.